Victhagas/Victhagas/_pages/home.md

 ---

 <div style="margin-top: 30px;">
   <p>Welcome to the Neural Pathways laboratory!
-We are a very cool group.</p>
+We are a dynamic research group.
+Our aim is to explore and understand, obviously, the neural pathways and its implications, including neuronal newtworks models, brain-imaging, and machine learning.
+We want to be able to investigate the most briliant instrument of us humans, our brain. (see Research).</p>
 </div>